-NEW YORK, NY.- Sean Kelly announces Split Second, Anthony McCall's sixth solo exhibition with the gallery.
+Sean Kelly is delighted to announce Split Second, Anthony McCall's sixth solo exhibition with the gallery.
 Occupying the entire space, the exhibition features two new 'solid-light' installations, McCall's seminal horizontal work Doubling Back, 2003, and a curated selection of black and white photographs, a number of which will be exhibited in the US for the first time.
+There will be an opening reception on Thursday, December 13, 6-8pm.
+The artist will be present.